Tantrisse/Factorio-mods-manager/README.md

 * token (Your token, see "Service username and token" below)

 An example file can be found in this repo, just copy `config.example.json` to `config.json` and edit values inside.

+Keep in mind that any corresponding command line argument will override these in config file.

 ## Usage ##